pucrs-automated-planning/htn-formalization/README.md

 -   The best way to figure out how to model a domain and associated problems is to look at these examples.
 If you feel the need for documentation, there is a complete manual included in the package from Sourceforge as well as the one from moodle.

--   Tables and graphs are a useful tool to show runtime performance of software[3];
+-   Tables and graphs are a useful tool to show runtime performance of software.
+GnuPlot is an excellent (and free) graph making software, available at [Gnuplot](http://www.gnuplot.info/);

 -   In order to evaluate the performance of a planning encoding, you need to specify problems with most of the parameters locked in, and measure runtime as one parameter increases (e.g. number of locations, number of containers, etc);